Runnable Specifications

 Objectives

-• Understand how to use this book.
+• Learn how to maximize your learning from this book.

 Chapter 1: Data Lens Part 1